Hardwood floors are delicate, and the wrong vacuum can easily scratch or damage them.

 You might think that this compact vacuum is only designed for tiny condos.
-Although small in size, it features an impressive dust bin capacity of 2 liters.
+Although small in size, it features an impressive dust bin capacity of two liters.

-This vacuum was built to be multi-purpose.
-The floor head features a large cleaning path of just over 10 inches.
+Bissell built this vacuum to be multi-purpose.
+The floorhead features a large cleaning path of just over 10 inches.
 This width works for cleaning large surfaces without too much effort.

 It also comes with the needed attachments to allow other uses.
 It includes a combination brush as well as a crevice tool.
 The 4.8-inch flexible hose can be further extended using the extension wand.